MFlowCode/MFC/README.md

 + **(Optional) Configure MFC defaults in [mfc.user.yaml](mfc.user.yaml):**

-If you wish, you can override MFC's default build parameters in [mfc.user.yaml](mfc.user.yaml), a file intended for user customisation.
+If you wish, you can override MFC's default build parameters in [mfc.user.yaml](mfc.user.yaml), a file intended for user customization.
 This can greatly reduce the number of command-line arguments you have to pass to [mfc.sh](mfc.sh)` in the following sections.
 You can do this at any time.

 + **Build MFC and its dependencies with 8 threads in `release-cpu` mode:**